velasciraptor/PyBer_Analysis/README.md

 ## Summary:
-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+### 3 recommendations for addressing disparities among the city types.

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+-